logo

 Abstract

-This study investigates the origin of the Choiyoi Magmatic Province's silicic magmatism in southwestern Pangea during the mid-Permian-Triassic.
-By integrating plate-kinematic reconstructions, lower mantle slab records, geochronological information, and geochemical data analysis, the authors demonstrate that this magmatic event was caused by a large-scale slab loss.
-A paleogeographic coincidence between a reconstructed slab gap and the Choiyoi Magmatic Province, along with geochemical data indicating a slab break-off fingerprint, support this conclusion.
-The findings establish the Choiyoi Magmatic Province as the oldest example of a geophysically constrained slab loss event and offer new insights into the geodynamic setting of silicic large igneous provinces in the late Paleozoic.
+The Choiyoi Magmatic Province represents a major episode of silicic magmatism in southwestern Pangea in the mid-Permian-Triassic, the origin of which remains intensely debated.
+Here, we integrate plate-kinematic reconstructions and the lower mantle slab record beneath southwestern Pangea that provide clues on late Paleozoic-Mesozoic subducting slab configurations.
+Also, we compile geochronological information and analyze geochemical data using tectono-magmatic discrimination diagrams.
+We demonstrate that this magmatic event resulted from a large-scale slab loss.
+This is supported by a paleogeographic coincidence between a reconstructed 2,800–3,000-km-wide slab gap and the Choiyoi Magmatic Province and geochemical data indicating a slab break-off fingerprint in the latter.
+The slab break-off event is compatible with Permian paleogeographic modifications in southwestern Pangea.
+These findings render the Choiyoi Magmatic Province the oldest example of a geophysically constrained slab loss event and open new avenues to assess the geodynamic setting of silicic large igneous provinces back to the late Paleozoic.

 Publisher